-Culture is the belief, objects, behaviors, and other characteristics shared by a group.
+Culture is the beliefs, objects, behaviors, and other characteristics shared by a group.
 And it’s a vital part of a person’s life because it has a huge influence on their values, views, worries and fears, humor, hopes, loyalties, and basically every part of their lives.

 And that journey in which we find ourselves and grow as a person is known as a cultural identity.